 The free people of colour, who were considered legally and socially inferior to whites, included:

-- people of mixed white and Negro ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
+- people of mixed white and black ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
 Examples include Marie and Catherine Villard.

-- people of mixed white and Indian ancestry, also known as mestizos.
+- people of mixed white and Native American ancestry, also known as mestizos.

-- Indians and people of mixed Negro and Indian ancestry.
+- Native Americans and people of mixed black and Native American ancestry.